97% of the UK's wildflower meadows have gone

 Of course GreenPlantSwap is still a tiny seed in a very, very large world.
 But it’s growing!

-Please join us, it's FREE, list your plants and share the vision.
+Please join us, it's FREE, list your plants and share the vision (share link top right of this page).